techidaily/site-fox-http/source/_posts/updated-must-have-10-fcp-plug-ins-for-professionals-for-2024.md

 ![distortion effects plug in](https://images.wondershare.com/filmora/article-images/2022/09/distortion-effects-plug-in.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/OFDHJnZLwTA?si=WThcb2h76AnZDzcQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The black hole feature offered would drag your video image to a single location or point, and the Bulge feature would add an inward or outward bulge to the image.
 Next would be the circular zig-zag, a ripple-type effect that doubles the amount of refraction on the image.
 And lastly, the twirl effect twists your clip to a certain degree to move it from subtle to extreme points.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/ME5-sAQJVE4?si=ZfcvJSnhQevWtjI0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 10\.
 Shutter shock FCPX plug-in